usnistgov/BF/content/en/Info/Home/Welcome.md

 *   A set of attributes for the operations and the operands
 *   A set of attributes with values – for the operations and the operands.
 <br/><br/>
-Please watch the BF intro presentation:
+Please watch the following BF intro presentations:
 <br/><br/>

 {{< rawhtml >}}